Quick Guide to Paris’ Metro Tickets & Passes for Tourists

 - Ticket Bus-Tram: This ticket is valid on buses and tramways everywhere in Ile-de-France (except tramway lines T11, T12, and T13).
 It is valid for 1.5 hours without exiting and 1.5 hours for transfers to any of the modes listed.

-Paris Metro Tickets Price 2025
+Paris Metro Tickets Price 2026

 How much is the metro in Paris?
 The Paris Metro price will depend on the type of ticket purchased.
+At the time of updating this article in December 2025, there were no announced ticket price increases for 2026.

 - Ticket Metro-Train-RER: 2,50 € full price; 1,25 € reduced price.
-Unlike with the T+ tickets, there will be no volume discount offered for multiple ticket purchases.

 - Ticket Bus-Tram: 2 € full price; 1 € reduced price.
-Unlike with the T+ tickets, there will be no volume discount offered for multiple ticket purchases.

 - Ticket Paris Aéroports-Régions: 13 € full price; 6,50 € reduced price.

-Best Paris Metro Tickets for Tourists 2025
+Best Paris Metro Tickets for Tourists 2026

 Depending on your destination, you will use the Ticket Metro-Train-RER (to travel everywhere in Paris and the Ile-de-France region, except the airports) or the Ticket Paris Aéroports-Régions (if you need to travel to the airports).